Stories behind the classic handbags of history

 The original version of the Speedy was 30cm and created in 1930, the first handbag added to the range of luggage for which the design house was famous.
 Audrey Hepburn personally requested a 25cm smaller version in 1959, before larger sizes were also added.

 Classicly made from sturdy canvas with leather handles (which darken with age), over the years the Speedy has been designed in a number of finishes, including the classic monogram, and is still available today.
-Start saving if you would like to buy a new Speedy 30, it will set you back $1700 AUD.
+Start saving if you would like to buy a new Speedy 30, it will set you back around $1700 AUD.

 #4.
 Classic: 1964 Gucci Jackie hobo

 One of Gucci’s most iconic bags was originally designed in the '50s as a unisex bag known as Constance.

 It was in 1964 that Jacqueline Kennedy discovered the style, and bought 6 of them.
 As a tribute to the former first lady and style icon, Gucci changed the bag's name to Jackie, and it became known as a style for women and claimed a place in fashion history as the first hobo bag.

 Jackie Kennedy Onassis loved the effortless slouchy shoulder bag and continued to wear it through the early 80s (pictured in 1981), and her influence as a fashion icon of the time ensured the success of the style.

 The Jackie hobo's significance to Gucci is shown by the number of iterations through the decades.
 It has been re-introduced several times, in several variations, finishes, sizes and in many different fabrics - GG canvas, leather, suede, webbing, exotics, and limited edition pieces.